Last updated: 11/15/19, 08/21/18

 Solder (pronounced sod-der – at least in the USA) is used to join metal components together to produce a finished product.
 How exciting!

 Back to work!
 Solder is composed of alloys that produce a material that melts at a lower temperature than the metal you are soldering together.
 If the solder didn’t melt at a lower temperature than the metal, you would end up melting the metal – you would then be welding or as we jewelers call it, “fusing”.

 It is an important skill to learn for the metalsmith, as much of your jewelry will require solder joins.
 Learning to solder will also increase your design scope and offer you more design solutions.

-The two goals you should be looking to attain, when soldering, is achieving the strongest bond possible and color matching – matching the solder to the metal.
+The two goals you should be looking to attain, when soldering, is achieving the strongest bond possible and color matching – matching the solder color to that of the metal.
 On that note: I’ve yet to find a good copper colored solder.
 I use silver solder with copper.
 If I control the amount of solder used (not too much/not too little) and clean up any excess solder well, the seams are difficult to discern.
 I often use Patinas, which help to disguise any solder lines that I find distracting.

 I have used gold solder or gold-filled solder with brass, bronze and gold filled.
 But, due to today’s RIDICULOUS gold prices, I try to stay away from gold solders – unless I’m working with gold.
 I, generally, stick with silver solder and control where the solder flows as well as using the very minimum amount (see pendant above).
 Control solder flow with correction fluid or paint on yellow ochre powdered pigment.
 I haven’t tried the White-Out pen but, it looks interesting.